russia has launched a full-scale war in Ukraine! Donate to the charity fund to support Ukraine and protect the world’s peace.

 "Wishing you all the best in what you do and remember the key to success for a brother is listening to your sister."

-Being shot just when she was a 15-year-old for "promoting secularism," Malala was rushed to a military hospital in Peshawar and then Rawalpindi, being later transported to Birmingham, England.
 For a while, it seemed she might repeat the fate of Benazir Bhutto, the first Pakistani female prime minister, who was killed in 2007 by those opposed to seeing women having a voice in a Muslim-majority country.
 However, unlike Benazir, Malala survived, became a Nobel laureate, and started the Malala Fund.
 She works to be up to the role of Prime Minister herself, admitting:

-"To some people, this seems too much – they feel you can't dream that way; you must have a smaller dream.
+"Some people feel you can't dream that way; you must have a smaller dream.
 But sometimes it's good to dream bigger."

-Malala Yousafzai quote
+Malala Yousafzai Quote About Dream

 Indeed, imagine the day when the girl who passionately spoke out during a Pakistani TV interview asking, "How dare the Taliban take away my basic right to education?" is now leading her country's government!

-In 2015, American director Davis Guggenheim made a documentary, "He Named Me Malala."
-This documentary helps to understand why Malala is seen as today's role model for young women whose voices are silenced, especially those who have had to become refugees, as she experienced it firsthand.
 One of the examples of Malala's impact is Mazoun Almellehan, also known as "The Malala of Syria," who supports Syrian refugees.
 She is helping them get a chance for a brighter future by learning more "about the world around us."

 Malala dedicated a 2019 Weidenfeld & Nicolson book that she wrote to the refugee cause.
-"We Are Displaced: My Journey and Stories from Refugee Girls Around the World" tells the stories of some of the 68.5 million individuals displaced worldwide, putting a real face on the statistics charts.
-In Lebanon, which hosts millions of Syrian refugees and still feels the aftershock of the 2020 explosion in Beirut's port, the Malala Fund Champion Nayla Zreik Fahed tutors girls on digital solutions that may enhance the lives of vulnerable communities.
+'We Are Displaced: My Journey and Stories from Refugee Girls Around the World,' tells the stories of some of the 68.5 million individuals displaced worldwide, putting a real face on the statistics charts.

 In 2021, Malala married Asser Malik, who holds a managing position at the Pakistan Cricket Board.
-They held a small Islamic ceremony in Birmingham, and Malala said she had "found a best friend and companion" in Asser.
-Through this, she continued her parents' initiative to challenge an extreme perception of Islamic marriage in which husbands do not consult wives and wives are meant for home and child care only.
+They held a small Islamic ceremony in Birmingham, and Malala said that she had "found a best friend and companion" in Asser.

 Recently, Malala and Asser publicly supported Shaina Taub, the author of "Suffs," a musical that premiered on Broadway in April 2024.
 So far, it garnered six Tony Award nominations.
 The "Suffs" tells the story of the 1913 Women's Movement campaigning for their voting rights to be recognized in the Constitution.
-It is resonant with the time when millions of Pakistani people, inspired by Malala's courage following her attack, signed a petition to make sure the National Assembly ratifies their "right to free and compulsory education" on an official level.

-More inspiring biographies and books on activism on Headway
+Find more inspiring biographies and books on activism on Headway

-If you're ready to feel motivated and learn to thrive under pressure, explore our selection of presidential biographies, including "Abe: Abraham Lincoln in His Times" by David S. Reynolds and "A Thousand Days: John F. Kennedy in the White House" by Arthur Schlesinger, Jr.
+If you're ready to feel motivated and learn to thrive under pressure, explore our selection of presidential biographies, including ‘Abe: Abraham Lincoln in His Timesby David S. Reynolds and ‘A Thousand Days: John F. Kennedy in the White House' by Arthur Schlesinger, Jr.

 FAQs